MarkSchu/walkthrough/README.md

   1. The Electron Client
   2. The Database Layer
   3. Message Transfer Service

+There are a few things worth pointing out in interaction between these three:

-The Message Transfer Service handles the entire process of sending and receiving messages.
+**The Message Transfer Service handles the entire process of sending and receiving messages**.
 It's accessed via a library imported into the Electron Client that exposes methods for sending and receiving messages.

-When the client receives the messages, its automatically stores them in the database to save the history.
-The number of messages in the database is monitored, only allowing a specific number of saved messages.
-When new messages come in and the number is exceeded, the oldest set of messages is deleted.

-One very notable issue with the message service is that it does not send compelted messages.
-Instead, it streams messages so that once a user begins to send the message, the stream is received and the client begings to play what it has.
-So there are 3 important events that the client needs to trac: message beginning, receiving data, message ending.

-Similary with sending an audio message.
-A stream is openened up and continues to send.
+**Messages are streamed in and begin to play immediately after there is enough data to play**.
+This means that the user receives the message as it is being created.
+The Electron Client uses the Message Transfer Service library to track the beginning of the message, the reception of message data, and the end of the message.
+These states are tracked in the Redux Store and subseqently represented in the UI.

-The streams also carries all the required information about the sender, the channel, and date.
+**The message streams come with information about the sender, the channel, and date**.
+This data is decoded by the Message Transfer Service and given to the Electron Client via the library mentioned.

-The message service also provides lists of channels and contacts.

-As far as updating message UI, when a dispatcher opens a coversation, limited portion of the messages from the database history are pulled up.
-Then, new messages are added to the client ui.

-There's also existing logging that logged exceptions, failed messages, etc.
+**Messages are automatically stored in the database**.
+There is a fixed number of allowed messages in the database.
+Older one's are deleted in favor of newer ones to maintain the number.

+**When a conversation history is pulled up, the Electron Client loads a fixed number of older messages from the database**.
+If the user scrolls up (i.e in the past), additional messages are lazy loaded from the database into the Redux Store and thereafter the history panel.

+**Logging is set up to monitor the app**.

 ### The Main Challenge